-Notarial services are available on Mondays and Wednesdays between 1:00pm and 3:00pm.
+Notarial services are available by appointment on Mondays and Wednesdays between 1:00pm and 2:30pm.
 Signatories must present a valid passport or other valid official photo identification document (which contains the bearer's signature) and must also provide any additional witnesses if required by the document being notarized.

 Authentication of Documents

 An authentication is a certification of the genuineness of the signature and seal or the position of a foreign official who has previously executed, issued, or certified a document so that a document executed or issued in one jurisdiction may be recognized in another jurisdiction.
 The U.S. Embassy in Colombo can authenticate the seal and signatures of Sri Lankan Foreign Ministry officials.

 Authentication services are available by appointment only on Mondays and Wednesdays between 1:00pm and 2:30pm and are provided for a fee which must be paid in cash.
 (Please check how many authentication seals are required for your document in order to determine the total fees.)

 Foreign Academic Credentials for Use in the United States: U.S. Consular Officers cannot authenticate or provide certified true copies of foreign academic credentials, transcripts, or degrees for use in the United States.

 The U.S. Departments of State and Education determined in 1983 that there is no statutory requirement for U.S. consuls to authenticate foreign academic credentials.
 The U.S. Department of Education and the American Association of Collegiate Registrars and Admission Officers agree that authentication in no way alleviates the problem of fraud as the information contained in the document is not confirmed, only the seal and signature are authenticated.